Ford–Levy Institute Projects

 A Research and Policy Dialogue Project on Improving Governance of the Government Safety Net in Financial Crisis

-This two-year project directed by Senior Scholar L. Randall Wray will explore alternative methods of providing a government safety net in times of financial crisis.
+This four-year project directed by Senior Scholar L. Randall Wray will explore alternative methods of providing a government safety net in times of financial crisis.
 In the present crisis, the United States has used two primary methods: a stimulus package approved and budgeted by Congress, and a huge, complex bailout by the Federal Reserve.
 The project will examine the benefits and drawbacks of each method, focusing on questions of accountability, democratic governance and transparency, and mission consistency.
 It will also explore the possibility of reforms that might place on Congress more responsibility for provision of a safety net, with a smaller role to be played by the Fed.
 This could not only enhance accountability but also allow the Fed to focus more closely on its proper mission.

 The following issues in particular will be addressed: